 Best of 2022 // Celebrity Book Club // Beach Reads // British Books // Feel-Good Books // Women in Work Place // Tea and Wine // Canadian Authors // Circus and Carnival // Books about books // Book Clubs // Long Books // Jewelry Books // Jane Austen Retellings // Scottish Books // Christmas // Mental Illness // Magical Realism // Japan // Faux Celebrity // Royal Reads // Addiction // Wedding // Immigration //Women in Politics // Second Chance // Books About Friendship

 Soon secrets are unraveling, choices are called into question, and sibling rivalry reaches a crescendo.
 This character-driven story is truly marvelous.
-Perfect for fans of Ann Patchett and Clare Lombardo.
+Perfect for fans of Ann Patchett, Clare Lombardo, and family saga books.

 The mayor of the Italian town needs money to repair the town’s pipes, so he hatches a plot to drum up business in town by saying a famous movie star is coming to make a movie.

-The next thing he knows, he’s having to make an actual movie staring the locals with no experience and the craziest script while keeping up the ruse that the celebrity is coming.
+The next thing he knows, he’s having to make an actual movie starring the locals with no experience and the craziest script while keeping up the ruse that the celebrity is coming.

-I laughed so hard at scenes in this comedic feel-good read that I woke up my sleeping husband.
-It was a charming tale and the perfect vacation read.
+I laughed so hard at scenes in this comedic feel-good book that I woke up my sleeping husband.
+This was a charming book set in Italy and the perfect vacation read.
+It is a five star contemporary fiction book.

 A Read With Jenna Pick for February 2022

-I absolutely loved this book which is a story about love, family, and acceptance.
+I absolutely loved this contemporary fiction which is a story about love, family, and acceptance.
 It captured me from the first page with the story and the writing.

 When Eleanor Bennett dies, she leaves a voice recording for her two children Benny and Byron.
 She wants to tell them things about her life that she could not say when she was alive.

 While listening to their mother’s story, Byron and Benny learn about their mother, their family, and themselves.
 They try to piece their relationship back together.
-The novel looks at everyone’s life in the present and in the past.
+The novel looks at everyone’s life in the present and in the past, but in its essence, is a book about motherhood.

 For more books like these, check out our list of best books of 2022